iAbhishek91/learn-docker-kubernetes/kubernetes/CKS/01-what are-CIS-benchmarks.md

 # -vvv verbose with info level
 # -rp report prefix, is the name of the file
 # -rd report directory
+# -nts no timestamp to be included in the report
 sh ./Assessor-CLI.sh -i -rd /var/www/html/ -nts -rp index -vvv
+# while this is running it will be asking you about Benchmarks/data stream you wish to validate and also the profile

+# IMPORTANT: open the file with HTML in browser and you can learn more about linux security

 ### Check the html report, remediating few executing the commands provided
 # For example set ownership to /etc/crontab file